Sydney Opera House - Concert Hall

 Bennelong Point, Sydney NSW 2000, Australia, Sydney1

-1NOTE: approximate address.
-The only address that is completely valid is the one shown on the tickets
+1NOTE: address for guidance only.
+The only fully valid address is the one that will appear on the tickets